prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Timeout for scraping metrics from the Prometheus exporter.
+<p>scrapeTimeout defines the timeout for scraping metrics from the Prometheus exporter.
 If not specified, the Prometheus global scrape timeout is used.
 The value cannot be greater than the scrape interval otherwise the operator will reject the resource.</p>
 </td>